Don’t Buy Home Loan Insurance Plans or Home Loan Protection Plans

 - This insurance policy does not cover the entire tenure of the home loan.
 Generally, it is issued for 2/3 rd of the entire home loan tenure(If loan tenure is 15 years, the policy will remain valid only for 10years);

-- The home loan insurance gets canceled automatically when the home loan is transferred to the new lender;
+- The home loan insurance gets cancelled automatically when the home loan is transferred to the new lender;

 - HLIP does not provide life cover.
 It only secures the loan sanctioned amount;